william-Cross12/University-folder/README.md

 week 45:    spent far too long in a lesson that over ran so had less time than I would have liked to work on my assignment      7 hours

+week 46:    did the last lesson on the web dev course and continued work on my assignment       7 hours